 Now, I’ll be lying if I said I didn’t think about the trip every single day until it truly happened.
 I will also be lying if I said that it wasn’t nerve wrecking: Between trying to organize the perfect trip, falling sick at least twice a month, and convincing my parents that everything will be alright … Well, I think you got the gist.

-💭 한국, 내가 간다!
-Five years ago, this doodle was scribbled on our bedroom wall by my sister, who was adamant to visit Korea one day.
+💭 ~『한국, 내가 간다』 Five years ago, this doodle was scribbled on our bedroom wall by my sister, who was adamant to visit Korea one day.
 Two years ago, her wish became my command, and I promised to deliver.
 Last summer, we lived the Korean dream together.
-To read about how we managed to make it happen, click the link in bio! #EsmeegoesHallyu #Fangirl #Korea #SouthKorea #Korean #KoreanCulture #KoreanWave #Hallyu #HallyuWave #Seoul #KoreaTrip #VisitKorea #TravelKorea #ImagineYourKorea #팬걸 #한국 #대한민국 #한국어 #한류 #서울
+To learn more, click the link in bio and check the posts under "Esmee Wanders" ! #EsmeegoesHallyu #Fangirl #Korea #SouthKorea #Korean #KoreanCulture #KoreanWave #Hallyu #HallyuWave #Seoul #KoreaTrip #VisitKorea #TravelKorea #ImagineYourKorea #팬걸 #한국 #대한민국 #한국어 #한류 #서울

-Today, I am going to share with you the basics to start planning your trip to Korea.
+Today, I’m going to share with you the basics to start planning your trip to Korea.

 Notify your parents

 First of all, before you even think about heading to the airport, you need parental permission.